jeffdoolittle/DbTransmogrifier/README.md

 DbTransmogrifier currently supports one simple convention for discovering migrations.
 It looks for classes that implement an interface called "IMigration" decorated with a MigrationAttribute.
 See "Defining Migrations in Your Assembly" below for more details.

-You do not have to reference the DbTransmogrify assembly from your project in order to process migrations.
+You do not have to reference the DbTransmogrifier assembly from your project in order to process migrations.
 Currently DbTransmogrifier comes with a single, simple convention for discovering and applying your migrations.
 Simply place the DbTransmogrifier executable in the same directory as the assembly which contains your migrations.

 Defining Migrations in Your Assembly